php-dev-br/laravel-doc-pt-br/authentication.md

 <a name="authentication-quickstart"></a>
 ## Authentication Quickstart

+Laravel ships with several pre-built authentication controllers, which are located in the `App\Http\Controllers\Auth` namespace.
+The `RegisterController` handles new user registration, the `LoginController` handles authentication, the `ForgotPasswordController` handles e-mailing links for resetting passwords, and the `ResetPasswordController` contains the logic to reset passwords.
+Each of these controllers uses a trait to include their necessary methods.
+For many applications, you will not need to modify these controllers at all.

 <a name="included-routing"></a>
 ### Routing

 Laravel's `laravel/ui` package provides a quick way to scaffold all of the routes and views you need for authentication using a few simple commands:

-    composer require laravel/ui:^2.4
+    composer require laravel/ui "^1.0" --dev

     php artisan ui vue --auth

 This command should be used on fresh applications and will install a layout view, registration and login views, as well as routes for all authentication end-points.
 A `HomeController` will also be generated to handle post-login requests to your application's dashboard.

-The `laravel/ui` package also generates several pre-built authentication controllers, which are located in the `App\Http\Controllers\Auth` namespace.
-The `RegisterController` handles new user registration, the `LoginController` handles authentication, the `ForgotPasswordController` handles e-mailing links for resetting passwords, and the `ResetPasswordController` contains the logic to reset passwords.
-Each of these controllers uses a trait to include their necessary methods.
-For many applications, you will not need to modify these controllers at all.

 > {tip} If your application doesn’t need registration, you may disable it by removing the newly created `RegisterController` and modifying your route declaration: `Auth::routes(['register' => false]);`.